boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 -------------------------------------------------------------------------------
 ```

 Clearly the above is wrong, but then again so is the code as it will not compile.
-I have no idea if other languages will allow the above state though.
-Also on that if you are reading this and know why you would even want nested comments please let me know.
+I have no idea if other languages will allow the above state.
+Also if you are reading this and know why you would even want nested comments please let me know.
 I cannot think of a good reason to implement them other than its a neat trick to put into your language.

 Side note, this is why it is a good idea to at least toy around with other languages.
 If gives you greater perspective.
 Before I started my Rust journey I would have insisted that no mainstream language supports nested multi-line comments.
-Always be learning people.
+Always be learning.

 ### Acceptance: Stage five of software debugging.

 Well knowing what is wrong is the second step to fixing it, with the first being knowing something is wrong.
 Clearly I underestimated how devious language designers can be.

 To fix this isn't a huge issue.
-Just need to keep a stack of the comment opens, and check when in comments for another one.
+Just need to keep a stack of the multi-line comment opens, and check when in comments for another one.
 Sadly during this process I noticed that `scc` was missing quite a few edge cases.
 Thankfully the `tokei` stress test is pretty brutal and allowed me to identify them all and resolve them.

 After much tweaking and fiddling with the logic.